secretflow/yacl/docs/src/develop/example_psi.rst

 Example: Build a PSI Protocol
 =============================

 This is an example of how to use Yacl's ECC api and link to build up a `PSI (Private Set Intersection) <https://en.wikipedia.org/wiki/Private_set_intersection>`_ protocol.
-The code of this example is avaliable at `link <https://github.com/secretflow/yacl/tree/main/examples/psi/cpp>`_.
+The code of this example is available at `link <https://github.com/secretflow/yacl/tree/main/examples/psi/cpp>`_.

 .. warning::
    This example is merely designed for demonstration only, please do not use this example in production.